 \item if $s\in S$, $t\neq s$ then $s(U_t)\subset U_{s^{-1}}$. \end{enumerate} \end{thm}

-For $s\in S$, and a connected component $I=(x_-,x_+)\subset U_s$ such that a right (resp.~left) neighbourhood of $x_-$ (resp.~$x_+$) is contained in a connected component $J_-$ (resp.~$J_+$) of the complement $\T\setminus \Lambda$, denote by $\hat I$ the interval resulting from removing $J_-$ and $J_+$ (whenever they are non-empty) to $I$.
+For $s\in S$, and connected component $I=(x_-,x_+)\subset U_s$ such that a right (respectively, left) neighborhood of $x_-$ (respectively, $x_+$) is contained in a connected component $J_-$ (respectively, $J_+$) of the complement $\T\setminus \Lambda$, denote by $\hat I$ the interval resulting from removing $J_-$ and $J_+$ (whenever they are non-empty) from $I$.
 Then denote by $\hat U_s$ the subset of $U_s$, formed by the union of the reduced intervals $\hat I$, for $I$ connected component of $U_s$.
 By construction, and $G$-invariance of $\Lambda$, the family $\{\hat U_s\}_{s\in S}$ satisfies all the properties \ref{i:open_free}.~through \ref{i:ping-pong_free}.~of Theorem~\ref{t:DKNfree}, and moreover they are pairwise disjoint, strengthening property \ref{i:intersection_on_minimal}.
 The properties enjoyed by the family $\{\hat U_s\}_{s\in S}$ correspond to what we want to be a ping-pong partition for a free group of circle homeomorphisms.

 \begin{dfn} Let $G\subset \Homeo_+(\T)$ be a finitely generated, free group of circle homeomorphisms and let $S=S_0\cup S_0^{-1}$ be a symmetric free generating set.
-A collection $\{\hat U_s\}_{s\in S}$ of subsets of $\T$ is a \emph{ping-pong partition} for $(G,S)$ if it verifies the following conditions: \begin{enumerate}[1.] \item every $\hat U_s$ is non-empty, union of finitely many open intervals;
+A collection $\{\hat U_s\}_{s\in S}$ of subsets of $\T$ is a \emph{ping-pong partition} for $(G,S)$ if it verifies the following conditions: \begin{enumerate}[1.] \item every subset $\hat U_s$ is non-empty, union of finitely many open intervals;